justinyuchi/Derivative_Pricing_and_Computational_Finance_Methods/American_Options_Binomial_Tree/README.md

 This Jupyter Notebook provides an implementation of the binomial tree method for pricing American options.
 The binomial tree method is a popular numerical technique used in finance to estimate the value of options, taking into account the possibility of early exercise.

-## Contents
-The notebook includes the implementations of the followings:
-1. **Introduction**: Overview of American options and the binomial tree method.
-2. **Parameters and Setup**: Setting up the initial parameters such as stock price, strike price, risk-free rate, volatility, and time to maturity.
-3. **Binomial Tree Construction**: Constructing the binomial tree for the underlying asset prices.
-4. **Option Valuation**: Calculating the option prices by working backwards through the binomial tree.
-5. **Results and Visualization**: Presenting the calculated option prices and visualizing the binomial tree.

 ## An example of an American Put Option

 ### Definitions for Variables: